quangnd/marktrapp.com/jekyll/blog/_posts/2008-09-22-friendship-digital-world-part-1.md

 date: 2008-09-22T19:00:00-07:00
 excerpt: Friendship is a complex concept that few web applications define, leaving the users to make sense of what their relationships are in the digital world.

-categories: [philosophy]
-tags: [Facebook, friendship, social networking]
+tags: [Facebook, friendship, social networking, philosophy]

 license: none